UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   Explorer](#use-a-service-unit-file-to-run-ricgraph-explorer).
 * [Use Apache and WSGI to make Ricgraph Explorer accessible from outside your virtual machine](#use-apache-and-wsgi-to-make-ricgraph-explorer-accessible-from-outside-your-virtual-machine).
 * [Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition](#restore-a-neo4j-desktop-database-dump-of-ricgraph-in-neo4j-community-edition).
+* [How to install Ricgraph and Ricgraph Explorer on SURF Research Cloud](#how-to-install-ricgraph-and-ricgraph-explorer-on-surf-research-cloud)
+* [How to solve an AttributeError: 'Neo4jDriver' object has no attribute 'execute_query'](#how-to-solve-an-attributeerror-neo4jdriver-object-has-no-attribute-executequery).

 [Return to main README.md file](../README.md).